I have a preference for sensitive men and would like to help women know how to approach them.

 - They may need time to adjust when the relationship begins.
 They may need some time alone or can seem hesitant at times.

 My Experience With Sensitive Men

 They say that many women just put on a confident front but really don’t want to be strong at all.
 I think these misunderstandings are a result of too many people pretending to be something that they’re not.

-I was guilty of this myself and I’m sure many women and men have the same problem.
+I was guilty of this myself, and I’m sure many women and men have the same problem.
 It’s down to a lack of public honesty, really.
-I doubt it’ll change anytime soon, so we all have to accept the fact that finding someone who matches our personality is very much of a gamble.
-Got a little side tracked there.
+I doubt it’ll change anytime soon, so we all have to accept the fact that finding someone who matches our personality is very much a gamble.

 What I Like About Them

 It’s closely related to my attraction to feminine men.
-I feel much more of a connection to them and we can get much closer emotionally.
+I feel much more of a connection to them, and we can get much closer emotionally.
 I also get a strong maternal instinct kicking in when I see a man vulnerable and submissive.
 It makes me want to hold and protect him just like you’d do with a kitten.
 I know it sounds crazy.

 From a physical perspective, sensitive men seem to be more open to having fun mutually.
 That is the word really: mutual.
 With submissive men, everything is more mutual, whether it’s responsibility, earning, or making decisions.
 That is, of course, a great basis for a long-term relationship.